Huotes/CommitMaker/README.md

 Chuck Norris had to stop washing his clothes in the ocean.
 The tsunamis were killing people.

 Computers make very fast and very accurate mistakes.

+Chuck Norris will attain statehood in 2009.
+His state flower will be the Magnolia.